 As most women do, I’m sure, I like to take a little extra effort over hygiene when making such visits, but this time I wasn’t going to be able to make the full effort.

-So I rushed upstairs, threw off my dressing gown, wet the washcloth and gave myself a wash in “that area” in front of the sink, taking extra care to make sure I was presentable.
+So I rushed upstairs and went into the bathroom, threw off my dressing gown, wet the washcloth and gave myself a wash in “that area” in front of the sink, taking extra care to make sure I was presentable.

-I threw the washcloth in the clothesbasket, put some clothes on, hopped in the car, and raced to my appointment.
+I threw the washcloth in the clothesbasket, put some clothes on, hopped in the car and raced to my appointment with the gynecologist.

-I was in the waiting room only a few minutes when the gynecologist called me in.
+I was barely in the waiting room for a few minutes when the gynecologist called me in.

 Knowing the procedure, as I’m sure you all do, I hopped up on the table, looked over at the other side of the room and pretended I was in Hawaii or some other place a million miles away from there.